Our vision is basic healthcare for all

 Vision & Mission

-The Healthy Entrepreneurs model
+The Healthy Entrepreneurs Model

 Our unique distribution model

 We empower people in rural and remote African communities through a unique model that is scalable and proven to improve health and livelihoods.
 Key to this is delivery: Healthy Entrepreneurs manages a fully integrated end-to-end supply chain.
-In short, we be buy reliable products at an affordable price and deliver them directly to the entrepreneurs on site.
+In short, we buy reliable products at an affordable price and deliver them directly to the entrepreneurs on site.

 All orders are prepared at Healthy Entrepreneurs’ warehouse and transported to the CHEs through a unique supply chain.
-Through our digital solution we create efficient and orderly management of goods, where each item can be tracked from warehouse to end consumer.
+Through our digital solution, we create efficient and orderly management of goods, where each item can be tracked from warehouse to end consumer.

-Due to the proximity of the CHEs, the communities get faster and more affordable access to health services and products in their own homes - along with preventative education, awareness, sensitization and counseling.
-This saves the end-consumer invaluable funds, as well as creates an income generating activity for the CHEs.
+Due to the proximity of the CHEs, the communities get faster and more affordable access to health services and products in their own homes, along with preventative education, awareness, sensitization, and counseling.
+This saves the end-consumer invaluable funds, as well as creates an income-generating activity for the CHEs.

 Impact

 Healthy Entrepreneurs’ innovative, sustainable and honest approach is unique in the world of development work.
-More than 15.000 entrepreneurs reach more than 18 million men, women and children every year!
+More than 20,000 entrepreneurs reach more than 18 million men, women and children every year!

 Not only does our model improve basic health and well-being, it stimulates self-reliance through knowledge and education and access to basic health products.
 Moreover, it contributes to market efficiencies and creates job opportunities.